 Description of Exceptions Output by CaMBDa:

 During execution of CaMBDa, a number of exceptions may arise.
 Here is a list of known errors, and potential reasons that they may occur.
-If you cannot find an exception you are experiencing in this list, please contact the author at https://github.com/td93
+If you cannot find an exception you are experiencing in this list, please file an issue on the Github repository.

 HTTP error: Likely that PDB code does not exist